wilddeer/blog/_posts/en/2014-01-27-links-please.md

 ####Extended functionality

-I accidentally came across this one when [metacritic](http://www.metacritic.com/game/pc/limbo)'s scripts refused to load for me. *Expand* button under the user reviews is, in fact, a link with a GET parameter, e.&nbsp;g. `?user_review_id=1713311`.
+I accidentally came across this one when [metacritic](http://www.metacritic.com/game/pc/limbo)'s scripts refused to load for me. *Expand* button under user reviews is, in fact, a link with a GET parameter, e.&nbsp;g. `?user_review_id=1713311`.
 If javascript is disabled or (in my case) broken, the server will serve you the same page with an expanded review.
 This is a great example of [unobtrusive js](https://en.wikipedia.org/wiki/Unobtrusive_JavaScript) at work, saving website's functionality while CDN server is down.

 ##Bad guys

 ####Twitter

 Twitter resolved to follow the straight and narrow and began to gradually correct their rubbish.
-We can finally open the user profile in a new tab -- good. *Refresh* button in the sidebar and *compose new tweet* button are both using `button` element -- also good (would be actually better if it was a link leading to a separate page with a form to compose a new tweet).
+We can finally open user profiles in a new tab -- good. *Refresh* button in the sidebar and *compose new tweet* button are both using `button` element -- also good (would be actually better if the last one was a link leading to a separate page with a form to compose a new tweet).

 Nonetheless, there are still lots of `<a href="#">` nonsense. *Reply*, *retweet* and *favourite* links aren't pointing anywhere, while [they](https://twitter.com/intent/tweet?in_reply_to=386573856179113985) [definitely](https://twitter.com/intent/retweet?tweet_id=386573856179113985) [could](https://twitter.com/intent/favorite?tweet_id=386573856179113985).